-- B. For changes for which advance pricing is desired, Architect will issue a "Proposal Request" (PR) that includes a detailed description of the proposed changes that may require adjustment to the Contract Sum or Contract Time. - 1.
-Contractor shall prepare and submit a fixed price quotation within 20 days. - C. Contractor may propose a change by submitting a request for change to Architect, describing the proposed change and its full effect on the Work, with a statement describing the reason for the change, and the effect on the Contract Sum and Contract Time with full documentation. - D. When changes to the Contract Sum or Contract Time are approved by the Owner, Architect will issue a document instructing the Contractor to proceed with the change, for subsequent inclusion in a Change Order. - E. Changes which are beyond the limits of established Allowances shall include no more than 10% of the cost of the changes for overhead and profit. - F. Substantiation of Costs: Provide full information required for evaluation. - 1.
+- 3. Affidavits attesting to off-site stored products. - J. When Architect requires substantiating information, submit data justifying dollar amounts in question.
+Provide one copy of data with cover letter for each copy of submittal.
+Show application number and date, and line item by number and description. - 1.4 MODIFICATION PROCEDURES - A. For minor changes not involving an adjustment to the Contract Sum or Contract Time, Architect will issue instructions directly to Contractor. - B. For other required changes, Architect will issue a document signed by Owner instructing Contractor to proceed with the change, for subsequent inclusion in a Change Order. - 1.
+The document will describe the required changes and will designate method of determining any change in Contract Sum or Contract Time. - 2.
+Promptly execute the change. - C. For changes for which advance pricing is desired, Architect will issue a document that includes a detailed description of a proposed change with supplementary or revised drawings and specifications, a change in Contract Time for executing the change with a stipulation of any overtime work required and the period of time during which the requested price will be considered valid.
+Contractor shall prepare and submit a fixed price quotation within 20 days. - D. Contractor may propose a change by submitting a request for change to Architect, describing the proposed change and its full effect on the work, with a statement describing the reason for the change, and the effect on the Contract Sum and Contract Time with full documentation. - E. Changes which are beyond the limits of established Allowances shall include no more than 10% of the cost of the changes for overhead and profit. - F. Substantiation of Costs: Provide full information required for evaluation. - 1.
 On request, provide the following data: - a.
 Quantities of products, labor, and equipment. - b.
 Taxes, insurance, and bonds. - c.
 Overhead and profit. - d.
 Justification for any change in Contract Time. - e.
 Credit for deletions from Contract, similarly documented. - 2.
-For Time and Material work, submit itemized account and supporting data after completion of change, within time limits indicated in the Conditions of the Contract. - G. Execution of Change Orders: Architect will issue Change Orders for signatures of parties as provided in the Conditions of the Contract. - H. After execution of Change Order, promptly revise Schedule of Values and Application for Payment forms to record each authorized Change Order as a separate line item and adjust the Contract Sum. - Promptly revise progress schedules to reflect any change in Contract Time, revise sub-schedules to adjust times for other items of work affected by the change, and resubmit.
+For Time and Material work, submit itemized account and supporting data after completion of change, within time limits indicated in the Conditions of the Contract. - G. Execution of Change Orders: Architect will issue Change Orders for signatures of parties as provided in the Conditions of the Contract. - H. After execution of Change Order, promptly revise Schedule of Values and Application for Payment forms to record each authorized Change Order as a separate line item and adjust the Contract Sum. - I. Promptly revise progress schedules to reflect any change in Contract Time, revise subschedules to adjust times for other items of work affected by the change, and resubmit.